Welcome to the BUE Business Administration Department!

-Since its establishment in 2005 the Business Department has been working on addressing the gaps in graduate skills.
+Since its establishment in 2005, the Business Department has been working on addressing the gaps in graduate skills.
 Through close collaboration with its British partners, the Business Department provides students with a unique experience of sharing international knowledge and facilitating international cooperation and collaboration.
 It blends the unique experience of Egyptian and British educational standards to provide our graduates with the skills and knowledge they need to compete in a global market and to be global professionals.
-The Department is focusing on four main areas to support its pursue of excellence in the Business Administration education.
+The Department is focusing on four main areas to support its pursuit of excellence in the Business Administration education.
 These are: employment, technology-supported modes of learning, international collaboration, competition & quality, and research.
-Its aim is to produce a global graduate, ready to participate effectively in the labour force in Egypt and/or any area of the world.
+The Business Administration Department’s aim is to produce a global graduate, ready to participate effectively in the labour force in Egypt and/or any area of the world.

-Another dimension the Department is developing is entrepreneurship and Innovation Management.
+Another dimension being developed by the Department is that of entrepreneurship and innovation management.
 The Department aims at producing a graduate ready for being employed and/or self-employed; i.e. an entrepreneur.
-Being an entrepreneur is not about what you know or what your skills are, it is about having one core innovative idea coupled with the intrinsic motivation to pursue it.
+Being an entrepreneur is not about what you know or what your skills are; it is about having one core innovative idea coupled with the intrinsic motivation to pursue it.
 Our modules teach students to think outside the box, give them more confidence in their abilities and provide them with the skills they need to succeed.

-In addition, we provide an up-to-date E-Learning platform, that students must use from day one of their enrollment.
+In addition, we provide an up-to-date E-Learning platform, that students must use from day one of their enrolment.
 Recently, there is a growing use of interactive learning and blended learning techniques in many of the modules.
-Our graduates are trained on using and utilizing the technology effectively throughout their university years.
+Our graduates are trained on using and utilising the technology effectively throughout their university years.

 The Department also adds an international perspective to all modules offered.
 There are on-going staff and students’ exchanges and cooperation in areas of teaching and learning, as well as research and community service, which are implemented and always developed.
-This has been conducted with our main British partners (London South Bank University and Loughborough University), as well as educational institutions in Europe, e.g. the University of Economics, Katowice, Poland.
+This has been conducted with our main British partner (London South Bank University), as well as, educational institutions across Europe.

 Again, welcome to our Department and to a rich and encompassing journey of successes and achievements.